ismaelgo97/TFM/README.md

 ## Project Overview

-The goal is to build a security system that finds, classifies, and mitigates vulnerabilities in real time.
+The goal is to build a security system that finds, classifies and mitigates vulnerabilities in real time.
 It combines detection and prevention to protect web apps from common attacks and misconfigurations.

 ---